Posted on behalf of Kelley A. Joseph and Law Offices of Kelley A. Joseph, P.A., on July 31, 2014:

-Coleman added that, “as officers of the court and stewards of the justice system, lawyers are charged with protecting rights within the framework of the law.”
-He said the Family Law Section’s request to file a brief in this case is based on promoting and protecting the rights of Floridians to have access to our state’s court system and to rely upon the legal rights and obligations of civil marriage.
+Coleman added that “as officers of the court and stewards of the justice system, lawyers are charged with protecting rights within the framework of the law.”
+He said the Family Law Section’s request to file a brief, in this case, is based on promoting and protecting the rights of Floridians to have access to our state’s court system and to rely upon the legal rights and obligations of civil marriage.

-This action should be understood as a matter of family and matrimonial lawyers seeking finality and certainty in their area of practice, regarding certain basic legal issues, and to assure fairness of treatment and equality of access to our state courts for every Floridian, Coleman said.
+This action should be understood as a matter of family and matrimonial lawyers seeking finality and certainty in their area of practice, regarding certain basic legal issues, and to assure the fairness of treatment and equality of access to our state courts for every Floridian, Coleman said.